kelvich/tongate/VPN-MARKET.md

     Linux cli -- uses kernel module implementation Anroid app
     iOS app
-    GPLv2 for linux kernel module, MIT for frontends and
+    GPLv2 for linux kernel module, MIT for frontends and other stuff

     All backend/frontend/protocols are mostly done by Jason A. Donenfeld (www.zx2c4.com)